StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 You can add logging statements to a propagation function for debug purposes, for example, with `log.info("message")`.
 Logs will appear in `stackstate.log`.
 Read how to [enable logging for functions](../../../configure/logging/).

-## Specify in template
+## Component template

+### Specify a propagation function

-The default propagation used in StackState is Auto propagation.
+The default propagation used in StackState is [Auto propagation](#auto-propagation-default).
 If another type of propagation should be applied to a component, this must be specified in the component template and applied during topology synchronization.
 In most cases this will be handled by the StackPack responsible for synchronization of the component.

 To manually specify a non-default propagation function, a `"propagation"` block should be added to the template used for topology synchronization: